 git clone https://github.com/vim/vim.git

 configurescript.
-To enable Python support the “Python config dir” is needed.
-On one computer,
+To enable Python support the “Python config dir” is needed, which is returned from the command

 $ which python /usr/bin/python